rkalescky/documentation/portal.rst

 #.
 Select "JupyterLab" from the "Interactive Apps" drop-down menu.
 #.
 Select options required for your remote desktop instance.
 These options are the
    same as those requested via a standard Slurm script on M2.

     #.
+Custom Python environments can be used by adding the appropriate
+       environment activation command to the "Custom environment settings" field, e.g.
+       `conda activate custom_environment`.
+The environment must contain Jupyterlab.

+#.
 Select "Launch"
 #.
 Wait for the job to start on M2.
 When the job starts a new button "Connect
    to JupyterLab" button will appear.